-Though the goal of Equitable Services Plan formation is to methodically expend funds in the year in which allocated, if any funds remain unspent due to extenuating circumstances, the funds will carry over for a single additional year, to be first in line for spending on the private school's equitable services program in addition to newly incoming funds.
+The goal of Equitable Services Plan formation is to methodically expend the equitable share during the year in which allocated.
+If funds remain unspent due to delays or small remainders, the funds will carry over for a single additional year.

+These carryover funds must be first in line for spending on the private school's equitable services program, followed seamlessly by newly incoming funds.
 If any carryover funds remain unspent after the single bonus year, the unspent funds revert to the federal government.